Łzy: 1990s: Formation and early career

-The band was formed in 1996 in Pszów, southern Poland, with all its members originating from Racibórz and Wodzisław Śląski counties.
+The band was formed on the initiative of Adam Konkol in 1996 in Pszów, southern Poland, with all its members originating from Racibórz and Wodzisław Śląski counties.
 The group released a demo album later that year and debuted with a full-length, self-released album Słońce (Sun) in December 1998.
 The album passed unnoticed although Łzy toured consequently and grew local fanbase.
 The band was briefly signed to Warner Music Poland who released the single "Aniele mój" in 1999.

 2000s: Breakthrough and commercial peak

 Łzy self-released their second album W związku z samotnością (In a Relationship with Loneliness) in July 2000, but it wasn't until 2001 that the hit singles "Agnieszka już dawno..." and "Narcyz się nazywam" brought the band popularity in Poland.
 Re-released by Pomaton EMI, W związku z samotnością peaked at number 4 in the Polish albums chart and was eventually certified platinum by ZPAV, having sold in over 125,000 copies.
 The album spawned two more moderately popular singles, "Opowiem wam jej historię" and "Niebieska sukienka".
 Pomaton EMI also re-released Słońce which entered the sales chart at number 46.
 In spring 2002, the band recorded their third album, Jesteś jaki jesteś (You Are the Way You Are), released in May 2002, which leaned towards heavier guitar-led sound.
 The first single, "Jestem jaka jestem", was premiered at the National Festival of Polish Song in Opole and met with popularity in Poland.
 The album reached number 4 in the sales chart and was certified gold, supported by further popular singles "Ja nie lubię nikogo" and "Anastazja, jestem", the latter taking on the subject of euthanasia and accompanied by a music video starring Alicja Bachleda-Curuś, a popular Polish actress.
 Despite their commercial success, Polish media were reluctant to promote Łzy's music and the group received little television coverage or radio air time.